drew-bowman/Colorization/README.md

 ### Testing the CGAN
 Code to test an already-trained model can be found in [colorization_test_model.ipynb](colorization_test_model.ipynb).

-Do you want to saved model and produce more predictions?
+Do you want to load a saved model and produce more predictions?
 This is the code for you!

 This program allows you to save each prediction from a model individually ([colorization_pix2pix.ipynb](colorization_pix2pix.ipynb) saves them all in one figure).
 It is also able to randomly save ground truth
 (original) images and colorizations from your test set, perfect for generating data for a user study to measure